 How to Board a Chinese Train?

 You need to get to the right station, go through the security check to enter the station, find the right waiting area, and wait until you have your tickets checked.
 Then go to the platform where your train and car is.
-Make sure you have your passports and paper tickets with you.
+Make sure you have your passports with you.
 Read more.

 How to Get Off a Chinese Train